-Figure 1-3 shows a sample 3- cabinet system.
+Figure 1-3 shows a sample system.
 The system includes a console terminal and printer, an accessories kit, and a documentation set, which includes this manual.
-Three-cabinet systems consist of a system cabinet, an expander cabinet, and a battery cabinet.
-Five-cabinet systems consist of a system cabinet, two expander cabinets, and two battery cabinets.
+The system can have up to two optional expander cabinets, an in-cabinet tape drive, disk drives, an RRD42 CD drive for DEC 7000 systems, or a battery plug- in unit (PIU).

-Figure 1-3 Sample System (3-Cabinet)
+Figure 1-3 Sample System